yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     - Resource Group: **MonitoringRG** (Use the existing resource group created earlier.)

-    - Storage Account Name: **This must be Unique and alphanumeric, lowercase and no special characters.**
+    - Storage Account Name: **This must be Unique and alphanumeric, lowercase, and have no special characters.**

     - Location: **(US) South Central US**